Mrs. Urban's Kindergarten Class

 Kindergarten teachers no longer have aids, so it takes a lot of time away from your child's educational experience if I have to keep stopping what I am doing to tie shoes.
 If they cannot tie, please send your child in slip-on or velcro shoes instead.
 Thank you for your help in this matter!

 Make sure that your child gets plenty of rest.
 Setting and keeping a bedtime is a wonderful gift you can give to your child.
 It will help them to be alert and ready to learn each day!

 Please teach your child how to zipper their own coat.
-We only have one aide to help with two classes of children, so please put your child in clothing that he/she can maneuver.
+We no longer have aids in Kindergarten, so please put your child in clothing that he/she can maneuver.